Life123.com

 Senior Course Changes

-The University of Wisconsin–Madison Office of Admissions and Recruitment does not “approve” or “deny” senior-year course schedule changes.
-You should consult with your high school counselor and other advisors and consider the pros, cons, and repercussions of a course change.
-Students who make a course change or who have a change in their grades, should self-report their first semester grades in their MyUW Student Center between January 22 and February 14.
-Be aware that a change that results in a less academically rigorous course of study may jeopardize your admissibility or offer of admission.
+Be aware that a change that results in a drastically less academically rigorous course of study may jeopardize your admissibility or offer of admission.
 Admission to UW–Madison is based on our evaluation of a number of factors, including reported senior-year (or college) course work and your predicted continued academic success.
-It is very important that you successfully complete the course work entered on your application.
-Any curriculum change could affect your admission status, and declining grades may be cause for revoking admission.
+Any changes in curriculum or declining grades may be cause for revoking admission prior to the start of the term.

 Required First-Year Application Materials